kennethlng-signal/kafka-connect-example/README.md

 ### Stream data to Snowflake

 Because the REST Proxy container is enabled, we can test this using the Kafka [REST API](https://docs.confluent.io/platform/current/kafka-rest/quickstart.html#produce-and-consume-json-messages) for producing and consuming messages.
+We can use the REST API to produce messages that will get streamed to Snowflake.

 Produce a message using JSON with the value '{ "foo": "bar" }' to the topic jsontest: